jacebenson/cedar/docs/docs/tutorial/chapter2/side-quest.md

 Back to our data flow: Yoga/Envelop has called the resolver which, in our case, retrieved data from the database.
 Yoga/Envelop digs into the object and returns only the key/values that were asked for in the GraphQL query.
 It then packages up the response in a GraphQL payload and returns it to the browser.

-If you're using a Redwood **cell** then this data will be available to you in your `Success` component ready to be looped through and/or displayed like any other React component.
+If you're using a Cedar **cell** then this data will be available to you in your `Success` component ready to be looped through and/or displayed like any other React component.